JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/additional_minor_features.md

 Certain types of braces can be marked as structural.
 Structural braces have higher priority than regular braces: they are matched with each other even if there are unmatched braces of different types between them.
 An opening non-structural brace is not matched with a closing one if one of them is inside a pair of matched structural braces and another is outside.
+See also the [Recognizing Complex Multi-Block Expressions](#recognizing-complex-multi-block-expressions) item.

 ### Quote Handling